 Fundraising: Lauren Jenkins

 Technology: Miranda Loera

 As a cooperative preschool, all parents are asked to attend monthly parent meetings, complete maintenance hours and participate in fundraising activities.
 It is through these commitments that Sutterville Preschool is able to maintain its non-profit status, keep our tuition rates at an affordable level and still maintain an environment with a high standard of learning for our children.

 Sutterville Preschool can be designated as a charitable choice for United Way.
 If you would like to support the school program through this avenue, our United Way designation number is: 08549.
 We thank you in advance!

 Join us for some fun in the summer!

 Sutterville has Summer Camps each year in June and July.
-Summer Camps are from 9:00 am to 12:00 pm on Monday through Thursday.
+Summer Camps are from 9 a.m. to noon on Monday through Thursday.
 Sessions are open to all children 3-7 years of age.
 Preference is given to students currently enrolled at Sutterville Preschool.
 Previous themes have included Outdoor Adventure, Space, Art, Music and Creative Dance, Sewing and Woodworking and lots of other fun topics.
 Camp details and schedules are usually posted in May.